By Chris Todd, English Copywriter at Generations For Peace

 Watching the students joining together in the youth-leadership and peace-building activities, Salma adds, “When we were in primary, boys and girls did not socialise that much.”

 Salma’s loneliness brought her to Generations For Peace during her final year of primary school.
 Since then, she has begun to build and find peace in her internal conflicts and her outward relationships.

-Now a leader amongst her peers in both Sports For Peace and Dialogue For Peace programmes, Salma has found a new role model to add to her list of strong and inspiring women.
+Now a leader amongst her peers in the Sports For Peace Programme, Salma has found a new role model to add to her list of strong and inspiring women.
 Diana Acheampong, a senior at Saint Peter’s, strikes a balance that her younger friend is proud to be learning about for herself from an older girl in her community.
 “Diana is able to express confidence and assertiveness without being condescending to others…she respects all those around her – including younger children and her peers.”
 Salma continues with an undertone of appreciation, “Her attitude is a great inspiration for my resolve to build better life skills and attitudes.”

 Salma is still in the midst of a transformation, grappling with the struggles that come alongside being a young woman in Ghana.
 Now, though, she is well on her way to changing the world and becoming the next Funke Akindele, Nana Aba Anamoah, or maybe even Diana Acheampong.

 Sign up to our e-newsletter to learn more about the impact of our programmes in the Middle East, Africa, Asia, and Europe.